danoc/danoc/_posts/2015-12-06-chrome-dev-summit-2015-notes.md

 * Presented by Laura Palmaro, Accessibility Program Manager for Chrome and Chrome OS, and Alice Boxhall, Software Engineer on Chrome
 * <span class="point">Types of disabilities that users might:</span>
-    * Fully bling, using screen reader of braille display
+    * Fully blind, using screen reader or braille display
     * Color blind
     * Hearing impaired, using captions
     * Users who can’t use a mouse and rely on typing